lihaoyi/macropy/readme.md

 Case classes provide a lot of functionality to the user, but come with their own set of limitations:

 - **No class members**: a consequence of the [body initializer](#body-initializer), you cannot assign class variables in the body of a class via the `foo = ...` syntax.
 However, `@static` and `@class` methods work fine
-- **Restricted inheritence**: A case class only inherits from `macropy.macros.adt.CaseClass`, as well as any case classes it is lexically scoped within.
-There is no way to express any other form of inheritence
+- **Restricted inheritance**: A case class only inherits from `macropy.macros.adt.CaseClass`, as well as any case classes it is lexically scoped within.
+There is no way to express any other form of inheritance
 - **__slots__**: case classes get `__slots__` declarations by default.
-Thus you cannot assign ad-hoc menbers which are not defined in the class signature (the `class Point(x, y)` line).
+Thus you cannot assign ad-hoc members which are not defined in the class signature (the `class Point(x, y)` line).

 -------------------------------------------------------------------------------

-Overall, case classes are similar to Python's [`namedtuple`](http://docs.python.org/2/library/collections.html#collections.namedtuple), but far more flexible (methods, inheritence, etc.), and provides the programmer with a much better experience (e.g. no arguments-as-space-separated-string definition).
+Overall, case classes are similar to Python's [`namedtuple`](http://docs.python.org/2/library/collections.html#collections.namedtuple), but far more flexible (methods, inheritance, etc.), and provides the programmer with a much better experience (e.g. no arguments-as-space-separated-string definition).
 Unlike `namedtuple`s, they are flexible enough that they can be used to replace a large fraction of user defined classes, rather than being relegated to niche uses.

 In the cases where you desperately need additional flexibility [not afforded](#limitations) by case classes, you can always fall back on normal Python classes and do without the case class functionality.